slotix/dbconvert-streams-website/docs/guide/how-it-works.md

 DBConvert Streams has been architected from the ground up to scale.

+## Metrics.
+The DBS platform collects its internal metrics in Prometheus format to explore and visualize live data in dashboards.

 ## Install & Run.

 There are different ways to install and run DBConvert Streams: